Photography provided by Ondy Sweetman

 Globally, nearly 90% of wild flowering plant species depend, at least in part, on the transfer of pollen by animals.
 More than three quarters of the leading types of global food crops rely to some extent on animal pollination for yield and/or quality.
 Pollinator-dependent crops contribute to 35% of global crop production volume.*

-Through showcasing the work of artists to propagate information about bees, butterflies and other pollinators that are on the endangered species list and in danger due to a combination of pesticides (neonicotinoids), commercial farming practices, GMO's, climate change, and other factors; SavetheBeesWorld.com aims to share ways of helping the bees repopulate and to spread awareness on neonicotinoids (produced by Bayer), which are illegal throughout the European Union but legal throughout the entire United States, except Maryland.
+SavetheBeesWorld.com aims to share ways of helping the bees repopulate through showcasing the work of artists to propagate information about bees, butterflies and other pollinators that are on the endangered species list and in danger due to a combination of pesticides, commercial farming practices, GMO's, climate change, and other factors.
+A major mitigating factor of be endangerment is the use of neonicotinoids (produced by Bayer), which are illegal throughout the European Union but legal throughout the entire United States, except Maryland.
 In 2018, Bayer bought Monsanto and is now the parent company of the world’s largest pesticide and chemical manufacturer that are destructive for our planet, people, and pollinators.
 Bees are responsible for upwards of 70% of the world's food source.
 If we save the bees, we can save the world.

 What We Aim To Achieve